Ethical ways to Screen Tenants

 How can landlords verify a tenant’s income and employment?

-Landlords can verify a tenant’s income and employment by requesting pay stubs, tax returns, or contacting their employer directly.
+Landlords can verify a tenant’s income and employment by requesting pay stubs, and tax returns, or contacting their employer directly.
 This can help ensure that the tenant has the means to pay rent on time.

 What should landlords do if they receive negative information about a potential tenant during the screening process?